gentee/eonza-docs/en/docs/editor.md

 * [**Parameters**](editor-parameters.html) allows you to define the list of input parameters, which can be defined when calling this script from other scripts.
 * [**Language resources**](editor-language-resources.html) allows you to implement multilingual support when using a script.
 * [**Source code**](editor-source-code.html) allows to use all features of [Gentee programming language](https://github.com/gentee/gentee/) for solving complex tasks.
+* [**Compile**](editor-compile.html) - this tab is shown on request and allows you to view the generated code and compilation result without running the script.

 ## Top menu